Hair Loss in Men and Women (Alopecia) (cont.)

 There are many options and alternative cosmetic treatments for hair loss.
 Some of these are listed here and include hair-fiber powders, hairpieces, synthetic wigs, human hair wigs, hair extensions, hair weaves, laser, and surgery.

-- Hair-fiber powders: Colored, powdery fiber sprinkles are commercially available and may work really well to cover up thinning hair areas.
+- Hair-fiber powders: Colored, powdery fiber sprinkles are commercially available and may work to camouflage balding areas.
 These colored sprinkles have special properties that help them attach to hair and give a fuller appearance.
 Toppik is one manufacturer of these products and can be found online.
 These cosmetic products are available without a prescription, are fairly inexpensive ($20-$40 range), and quite safe with minimal risk.
-Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tide you over for special occasions.
+Often these may be used in addition to medical treatments like Rogaine, Propecia, and hair transplants, and they are a great temporary measure to tide one over for special occasions.